hanpari/sovereign/source/02/052_drama.md

 Even though the confession was far from ideal, especially lacking in the romance department, Samara did not mind it, her piercing eyes burning with green flames.

 "Sava Gromov," she said gravely. " Do you promise to become my sovereign?
 Do you promise to give our sons and daughters the inhabited worlds?
-Do you promise to antagonize the human race?"
+Do you promise to antagonize the human race for them?"

 With her fading voice, the psychedelic experience became weaker.